xytis/GURPS/Campaigns/Ravnica/pc_wataru.md

 immortality!

 On my 100th birthday Me and Minerwa were at my lab.
 I turned on the device and the plan ended there.
-Three hours later i stumbled away from the district fire.
+Three hours later I stumbled away from the district fire.
 Tens of buildings were destroyed, and several people died, my lover included.

 Great fires are not uncommon in Izzet, and it was impossible to determine where